mathieucivel/devserver/README.md

 The aim is to quickly serve any small client-side projects from any directory without grunt/gulp config.

-For any _*.js_ or _*.css_ request, the server try first to find a _*.coffee_ and _*.styl_ equivalent.
-It then compile, cache and serve them.
+For any _*.js_ or _*.css_ request, the server first try to find a _*.coffee_ and _*.styl_ equivalent.
+It will then compile, cache and serve them.
 This doesn't force any folder organisation.
-No files are saved on the working directory.
+No file are saved on the working directory.
 The project build phase can be handled by grunt/gulp later on when your project get serious.

 ## Installation